siscomando/webapp/README.md

 SisComando
 ============

-The SisComando is the tool to make the orchestration of the problems in a critical enviroment of TIC.
+The SisComando is the tool to help in the communication between teams in the process of orchestration of the problems in a critical enviroment of TIC.

 Important
 =========
-All modifications in components (bower_components dir) are tracked in their specifics repos, because is not needs put it inner in the webapp's repo.
+All modifications in components (placed bower_components dir) are tracked in their specifics repos, e.g: [sc-sse](https://github.com/siscomando/sc-sse), [sc-navbar](https://github.com/siscomando/sc-navbar), etc. because is not needs put each of them within webapp's repo.
-Furthermore the content of the custom components is placed within of app.html after ran vulcanize.
+Furthermore the content of the custom components will be concatenated within of app.html after ran [vulcanize](https://www.polymer-project.org/0.5/articles/concatenating-web-components.html).

 Setup App
 =========
-This app uses [vulcanize]() to reduce loads dependences of the HTML's imports.
+This app uses [vulcanize](https://github.com/polymer/vulcanize) to reduce loads dependences of the HTML's imports.
 The file `build.html` is used to setup all that is needed to work fine this app.
-It contains some elements required and others are built-in inside them.
+The app contains some elements required in first level and others are built-in inside them.
 - [sc-navbar](https://github.com/siscomando/sc-navbar): left navigator bar
 - [sc-search](https://github.com/siscomando/sc-search): top header bar with search feature
 - [sc-timeline](https://github.com/siscomando/sc-timeline): the element that provides our timeline